nsrau/azure-docs.it-it/articles/active-directory/application-sign-in-problem-federated-sso-non-gallery.md

 ## <a name="no-resource-in-requiredresourceaccess-list"></a>Nessuna risorsa nell'elenco requiredResourceAccess

-*Error: The client application has requested access to resource '00000002-0000-0000-c000-000000000000'.
+*Error AADSTS65005: The client application has requested access to resource '00000002-0000-0000-c000-000000000000'.
 This request has failed because the client has not specified this resource in its requiredResourceAccess list.
 (Errore: l'applicazione client ha richiesto l'accesso alla risorsa '00000002-0000-0000-c000-000000000000'.
 La richiesta ha avuto esito negativo perché il client non ha specificato questa risorsa nell'elenco requiredResourceAccess)*.

 **Causa possibile**